sijingzhangzsj0604/docs/docs/cloud/guides/product/request-id.md

 :::note

-If you don't know how to configure an Application and API, please refer to the [Getting Started](../../getting-started) guides first
+If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first

 :::

 ### Add Request ID Plugin

-Now let's add the Request ID plugin to the `request-id-app` Application.
+Now let's add the Request ID plugin to the `request-id-app` Service.

 ![Request ID Plugin](https://static.apiseven.com/2022/12/30/request-id.png)

-API7 Cloud will add an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) for each request in this Application.
+API7 Cloud will add an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) for each request in this Service.
 We also include the ID in the response header.

 Test